LibraStack/UnityMvvmToolkit/README.md

 Key functionality:
 - Extend the functionalities of the synchronous commands included in the package, with support for UniTask-returning delegates
-- Can wrap asynchronous functions with a `CancellationToken` parameter to support cancelation, and they implement a `DisableOnExecution` logic
+- Can wrap asynchronous functions with a `CancellationToken` parameter to support cancelation, and they expose a `DisableOnExecution` property, as well as a `Cancel` method
 - Implement the `IAsyncCommand` & `IAsyncCommand<T>` interfaces, which allows to replace a command with a custom implementation, if needed

-Let's say we want to download an image from the web and display it as soon as it downloads:
+Let's say we want to download an image from the web and display it as soon as it downloads.

 ```csharp
 public class ImageViewerViewModel : ViewModel